 If you are planning to file for divorce it may be useful to investigate your spouse’s spending, particularly if the reason for the divorce is an affair.
 If you are involved in an extramarital affair you need to beware of using marital funds to fund vacations, hotel accommodation and gifts for your significant other or you may be faced with a very angry spouse spending additional attorney fees auditing all your bank accounts, credit card statements and tracking your spending.
 Remember that marital funds are not yours to spend on third-party relationships and your spouse will not feel happy about contributing to the weekend at the spa without them.

 Playing “hide and seek” with marital assets can turn into a game of “seek and destroy” for your spouse’s attorney.

 To learn more, take a look at how cheating and infidelity affect dissipation and hidden assets.

-Suzanne Griffiths is the managing shareholder, CFO, and co-founder of Griffiths Law PC.
-She was recognized by the Best Lawyers in America© in 2019 for family law and was selected to Colorado Superlawyers from 2005-2019.
-She was also recognized in 5280 magazines for Top Lawyer in Family Law in Denver from 2016-2019.
+Suzanne Griffiths is the Managing Shareholder of Griffiths Law PC.
+She has been recognized by the Best Lawyers in America© since 2019 for family law and has been selected to Colorado Superlawyers since 2005.
+She has also been recognized in 5280 magazines for Top Lawyer in Family Law in Denver since 2016.